 Our Expertise In Train Accident Cases:

-The Law Offices of Michael S. Lamonsoff has extensive history in representing victims of train accidents in some of the highest-publicized cases in New York and the nation.
+The Law Offices of Michael S. Lamonsoff has an extensive history in representing victims of train accidents in some of the highest-publicized cases in New York and the nation.
 Our personal injury train accident attorneys have handled some of New York’s highest profile train accident and disaster cases such as the Valhalla Train Crash (Westchester train crossing collision), Fairfield Train Crash (Bridgeport crash), and Metro North Spuyten Duyvil derailment.
 Our firm is renowned for our skillful and aggressive litigation of these cases.
 As a result, we have been nationally recognized as an authority on train accident lawsuits and have frequently appeared in the media.

 The firm’s principal, Michael S. Lamonsoff, Esq., has appeared on television, radio, and print press regarding the biggest train accidents and disasters in recent history.
 Our peerless reputation has led to our firm being retained by the victims of train disasters in other states such as the Bridgeport, Connecticut train derailment and the Halifax, North Carolina train-crossing collision.

-How We Will Fight For You:
+How Our NY Train Accident Law Firm Will Fight For You:

 We will aggressively fight for you in order to win the highest award possible in your case.
 Our train accident attorneys will investigate the cause of your accident by reviewing all accident reports from eyewitness accounts, expert analysis by engineers in the field, and official investigations such as those released by the National Transportation Safety Board.
 We will also conduct a thorough review of the train’s maintenance history, the driver’s record, and the driver’s physical and mental condition at the time of the accident.